tokenspice/tokenspice/README.md

 cd tokenspice
 source venv/bin/activate

-#run ganache.py.
-It calls ganache cli and fills in many arguments for you.
+#run ganache-cli with many arguments filled in
-./ganache.py
+tsp ganache

 #now TokenSPICE runs will auto-connect to your separately-running ganache.
 ```